 - In an oil-and-gas ownership dispute alleging mutual and unilateral mistake in a deed, successfully argued the jury charge as part of a trial team that obtained a complete defense verdict (2011).

 - In a multi-million dollar case under the Texas Securities Act in a Dallas federal court, secured favorable jury charge and motion for judgment as a matter of law rulings, resulting in the complete dismissal of the plaintiff's claims on the eve of closing argument (2009).

-- Texas Supreme Court Historical Society: President-Elect; Board of Trustees; Fellow; and Chair of the Marketing Committee
+- Texas Supreme Court Historical Society: Past President; Board of Trustees; and Fellow

 - Texas Board of Legal Specialization: Member of the Exam Commission for Civil Appellate Law

 - Texas Law Review Association: Member of the Board of Trustees